 The Difference Between Lauryl and Laureth

 These are the two most common types that you’ll see in personal care and cleaning products.
 Both are irritating surfactants.
 The difference is in how they’re processed.

 Sodium lauryl sulfate (SLS) is a good cleaning product, but is a skin irritant.
-It can cause damage to the outer layer of skin by disrupting the function of skin proteins and causing itchy, cracked, and dry skin.
+It can cause damage to the skin barrier/outer layer of skin by disrupting the function of skin proteins and causing itchy, cracked, and dry skin.
 In shampoos, this ingredient can increase risk of scalp irritation, stinging eyes, and tangled, split, frizzy, and dull hair.
-According to the Journal of the American College of Toxicology (1983, Vol. 2, No. 7) researchers noted, “The longer these ingredients stay in contact with the skin, the greater the likelihood of irritation, which may or may not be evident to the user.”
+According to the Journal of the American College of Toxicology (1983, Vol. 2, No. 7) researchers noted, “The longer these ingredients stay in contact with the skin, the greater the likelihood of irritation, and in need of repair to the skin barrier, which may or may not be evident to the user.”

 The study authors go on to note that sodium lauryl sulfate causes “severe epidermal changes” to the area of the skin where it was applied.
 They also said that the detergent tended to deposit heavily on the surface of hair follicles, and that, “damage to the hair follicle could result from such deposition.”
 Finally, they noted that 1–5 percent sodium lauryl sulfate produced “significant number of comedones,” which are, essentially, whiteheads or blackheads.